Living on Campus

 Preparing for Positive Cases on Campus

-At Saint Mary’s, we work diligently to limit our community’s exposure to the COVID-19 virus, even when positive cases are part of our daily campus operations.
-To mitigate widespread exposure, we have enacted several important features to keep our community safe:
+At Saint Mary’s, we work diligently to limit your exposure to the COVID-19 virus, even when positive cases are part of our daily campus operations.
+To mitigate widespread exposure, we have enacted several important features to keep you and our community safe:

 - Creating a dedicated on-campus space for residential students to recover, receive care, and actively participate in their academic classes if they are able